Interior Design

 - Prerequisite:None.

 This course introduces better lighting design that could improve your health.
 New research shows that properly designed lighting can enhance our human biology and overall good health.
-Field trips are required.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes